john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 ## 🚀 Getting Started

-I use [PNPM@10.0.0](https://pnpm.io/) to increased CI/CD installation performance, you can use any package manager, but you need to use **NPM** to deploy!
+I use [PNPM@10.0.0](https://pnpm.io/) to increased CI/CD installation performance, you can use any package manager, but you need to use **NPM** to E2E test and deploy!

 ```bash
 # Install dependencies